gmboowa/Klebsiella_pneumoniae_drug_mutations_discovery/README.md

-# Klebsiella pneumoniae SNP Calling & Drug Resistance Annotation Pipeline
+# Klebsiella pneumoniae SNP calling & drug resistance annotation pipeline

-This pipeline is a comprehensive Bash script that automates quality control, variant calling, and drug resistance gene annotation for *Klebsiella pneumoniae* whole-genome sequencing data.
+This pipeline is a bash script that automates quality control, variant calling, and drug resistance gene annotation for *Klebsiella pneumoniae* whole-genome sequencing data.
 It leverages tools such as **FastQC**, **MultiQC**, and **Snippy** to perform SNP calling and identify mutations associated with antibiotic resistance.

 ---